bloxstreet/support/guides/training-guide.md

 ## Training Information
 {: .text-red-300 }
-If you decide to host a training, you must consider the following information.
+Before hosting a training session, consider the following information.
 Interested in knowing how to host a BloxStreet training?
 Watch [this video](https://vimeo.com/731831175).

 Trainings can only be hosted at the following times: